wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/ai-builder/get-started-with-ai-builder-language-detection/includes/3-exercise.md

 12. Select **Save** and test the flow with a sample email.

-13. To change the flow, select **Edit** flow.
+13. To change the flow, select **Edit flow**.

 Now, when emails arrive in a specified language, they will be sent to the email that is specified in your flow.

-You have successfully completed this lesson on how to use AI Builder language detection in Power Automate.
+You have successfully completed this lesson on how to use AI Builder Language detection in Power Automate.